[Editor’s note: This story was previously published in March 2019. It has since been updated and republished.]

 There is a risk here from U.S. Food and Drug Administration regulation, but the agency seems unlikely to be a roadblock to Charlotte’s Web stock’s growth.
 With so many customers yet to try CBD oil — and so many existing users attached — market growth should be huge.
 And while CWBHF isn’t cheap from a valuation standpoint, its position as a market leader should allow it to grow into its valuation.

 But investors can’t ignore that Cronos is a medical marijuana stock as well.
-In fact, it’s that business that drives the majority of revenue at the moment.
+In fact, it’s that business that drives the majority of its revenue at the moment.
 And it also has given the company a beachhead in multiple markets around the world, from its home market of Canada to Germany, Israel and Poland.